 This will create a new tab in the work area, titled Import Data 1.

 You can decide to drag and drop your files or select a file to import.
 In our case, the Excel file with the sample data is located in our Sample data folder.
 (Remember: when using SAS OnDemand for Academics, your data must be uploaded into the Server Files and Folders tab.
 If you do not see any data files in this window, you most likely need to upload them; see the previous section on uploading data to SAS ODA.)

 Once you’ve chosen the Excel file with the data, click Open.
 SAS will populate the file information and generate code for importing.

 To run the code, click the Run button (running man icon) to execute the code.

-Once you’ve executed the code, you can check the Log and see if any errors have occurred.
+Once you’ve executed the code, check the Log to see if any errors have occurred.
 If successful, the Log window should tell us how many observations and variables the new dataset contains.

 Additionally, you can preview the dataset in the Output Data tab.

-If you are satisfied with the code automatically generated within the import process, you have the option to save the Import task by clicking the Save button (floppy disk icon).
-This will create a *.ctl file in your SAS ODA account.
-We highly recommend doing this so that you have a record of how you imported the data, and can repeat the process later if necessary.
+If you are satisfied with the result of the import process, you have the option to save the Import task by clicking the Save button (floppy disk icon).
+This will create a *.ctl file in your SAS ODA account, which you can use to repeat/re-create the import process in the future.
+We highly recommend doing this so you have a record of how you imported the data.

 Let's take a closer look at the syntax that SAS generates when using the Import tool and understand what each line is doing: